What Fencing Teaches you?

 Is equipment provided?
 What do I need to buy?

-Students should wear shorts, sweatpants or leggings (no jeans); sneakers with shoe laces; and a tee shirt.
+Students should wear sweatpants or leggings (no jeans or shorts); sneakers with shoelaces; and a tee shirt.
 For Beginners, all fencing equipment can be borrowed from our club for no charge for three months.

 Will Fencing help me/my child get into college?